-Cellnex's business model focuses on the provision of services to MNOs, broadcasters and other public and private companies acting as a neutral infrastructure provider (for example, by not having one or more MNOs as a significant shareholder represented in the Board of Directors and other governance bodies).
+Cellnex's business model focuses on the provision of services to MNOs, broadcasters and other public and private companies acting as a neutral infrastructure provider (i.e., by not having one or more MNOs as a significant shareholder).
 This business model is based on innovative, efficient, sustainable, neutral and quality management to create value for the Group's shareholders, customers, employees and other stakeholders.